nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_geographic_1_table_geographic.md

 # Geographic Distribution

-Data regarding the *Geographic Distribution* for queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data regarding the *Geographic Distribution* for queues selected during the given period.
+Data are grouped according to the chosen filter criteria.

 The *Geographic Distribution* shows the division into the various areas of calls arriving at queues.